guslatho/syllabificator/README.md

 ### Virtual Environment Instructions for Neural Net

 The deep learning model was created using a custom CRF addon only compatible with an older version of Tensorflow.
-To run it, create a new virtual environments with the following packages installed:
+To run it, the requirements.txt file can be used to recreate the original environment (note that it requires a Python==3.11 environment).

+Alternatively, the recreate the environment in full from scratch, the following steps can be performed manually:

 * Create a new environment with `python=3.11`
 * Install `numpy==1.24.3` and `pandas==2.2.2`